-2. Turn ON the power supplies to the SERVOPACK.
+2. Turn ON the power supplies to the SERVOPACK and host controller.

-If power is being supplied correctly, the CHARGE, PWR, and COM indicators on the SERVOPACK will light.

-If the COM indicator does not light, recheck the settings of MECHATROLINK-II setting switches (S2 and S3) and then turn the power supply OFF and ON again.
+If control power is being supplied correctly, the PWR indicator on the SERVOPACK will light.
+If main circuit power is being supplied correctly, the CHARGE indicator on the SERVOPACK will light.
+If communications are established, the L1 or L2 indicators, whichever one corresponds to the CN6A or CN6B connector where the MECHATROLINK-III cable is connected, will light.
+If the L1 or L2 indicator does not light, recheck the settings of MECHATROLINK-III setting switches (S1, S2, and S3) and then turn the power supply OFF and ON again.

-3. Send the CONNECT command.
+3. Send the CONNECT command from the host controller.